-International Advanced Standing Advanced Standing Option for Admission class.
-Contact ULSD Student Affairs for more information prior to applying for the program.
+International Advanced Standing Advanced Standing Option for Admission

 The University of Louisville School of Dentistry offers an Advanced Standing admission option into the DMD program for selected individuals who have received a dental degree from an institution outside the United States or Canada.
 The program will be customized for each admitted student and will range from two to three years in length.